mmarusiak/LOQUI-unity-dialog-system/README.md

 With this tool you can make dialogs faster, easier and make any changes to them a lot quicker.

+## Project postponed
+### Why?
+Working on such big project during school year made that work boring and pretty hard.
+Also I couldn't add features in clean way and code was becoming more and more chaotic.
+Anyway I made this project mainly because I wanted to learn more about creating own tools to Unity, which I did pretty well.
+### What I can do with this tool?
+So you can basically create simple dialogs with this tool.
+Limitations are that you can't add more than 1 dialog tree to actor.
+Also there can be some issuses with changing graphics of buttons in dialog lines with choice.
+### What with documentation?
+Basic documentation page for first steps with the tool is done, but I don't see sense of writing another one.
+### What will I do now?
+Probably thing that I always wanted to do.
+Finally I will be able to create my own game, we will see if it will turn into something more for the first time. :wink:

 ## Installation
 *Project not ready for being used as gamedev tool*